rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

       :param nchannels: The number of channels on the probe.
       :type nchannels: int
       :param nseconds: How long in seconds from the start of the trial to do the spectrogram for (for speed).
                        Default is 100.
       :type nseconds: int, optional
       :param maxFreq: The maximum frequency in Hz to plot the spectrogram out to.
 Maximum is 1250.
 Default is 125.
       :type maxFreq: int
       :param channels: The channels to plot separately on the top plot.
       :type channels: list
       :param frequencies: The specific frequencies to examine across all channels.
-The mean from frequency:
-                          frequency+frequencyIncrement is calculated and plotted on
-                          the left hand side of the plot.
+The mean from frequency: frequency+frequencyIncrement is calculated and plotted on the left hand side of the plot.
       :type frequencies: list
       :param frequencyIncrement: The amount to add to each value of the frequencies list above.
       :type frequencyIncrement: int
+      :param \*\*kwargs:
-      :param \*\*kwargs: Additional keyword arguments for the function.
+                         Additional keyword arguments for the function.
 Valid key value pairs:
                              "saveas" - save the figure to this location, needs absolute path and filename.
+      :type \*\*kwargs: dict

       .. rubric:: Notes

       Should also allow kwargs to specify exactly which channels and / or frequency bands to do the line plots for.